Swindon Inter-Varsity Club Constitution

 Article 11 All applicants for ordinary or temporary membership shall, if required, produce evidence of their eligibility for membership as defined by Article 4.

-Article 12 Subscriptions of all ordinary members shall become due on a set date of the year to be determined by the Committee.
+Article 12 Subscriptions of all ordinary members shall become due either on a set date of the year to be determined by the Committee or on the annual anniversary of the person becoming an ordinary member (commonly referred to as Full Member), the practice in force at any time to be determined by the committee.
 If after two months from that date, the subscription has not been paid, membership shall lapse forthwith.
 Membership may be renewed by any lapsed member within twelve months of the date on which the subscription fell due, by payment of the full subscription as defined by Article 9.

 Article 13 Any member may resign membership by giving the Membership Secretary notice in writing to that effect.